 “Dry July has helped me cut down on how much I drink during the other 11 months of the year, as I know how amazing I feel when I'm not drinking,” Jaxon told TAL.

 Having a break from alcohol allows your organs, tissues and essential systems a much-needed re-boot, especially if you’ve been overindulging.
 Taking these kinds of pro-active steps is all part of a preventative approach to health, a topic we covered on our own Slice of Life blog.

-For those health issues you can’t control, TAL offers insurances including Life Insurance, Total Permanent Disability (TPD) Insurance, Recovery Insurance and Income Protection Insurance to provide income for you and your family if you’re sick, injured or in the event of your death.
+For those health issues you can’t control, TAL offers insurances including Life Insurance, Total Permanent Disability (TPD) Insurance, Critical Illness Insurance and Income Protection Insurance to provide income for you and your family if you’re sick, injured or in the event of your death.